Group Offers Musher a Chance to Set a New Course—Without Dogs

 David Perle 202-483-7382

-Whitehorse, Yukon Territory – After local musher Michelle Phillips came in 18th in the controversial Iditarod—a race that has lost dozens of sponsors due to dog deaths and mistreatment—PETA sent her a letter this morning offering to help pay for the cost of training and equipment so she can embark on a new, benign career such as snowplow operator, ski instructor, or park ranger, without exploiting dogs at all.
+Grand Prairie, Alberta – After local musher Aaron Peck came in 10th in the controversial Iditarod—a race that has lost dozens of sponsors due to dog deaths and mistreatment—PETA has sent him a letter offering to help pay for the cost of training and equipment so he can embark on a new, benign career such as snowplow operator, ski instructor, or park ranger, without exploiting dogs at all.

-The request follows reports that during the race, Phillips left behind five dogs she had pushed beyond their limit, forcing the remaining ones to work even harder to pull her.
+The request follows reports that during the race, Peck left behind seven dogs he had pushed beyond their limit, forcing the remaining ones to work even harder to pull him.
+Peck’s own photos reveal that he keeps his dogs chained to rundown wooden boxes when not forcing them to run.

 PETA notes that more than 150 dogs have died in the Iditarod since it began.
 In just this year’s event, two dogs went missing, a musher was apparently forced out of the race after the dogs he used were found in poor condition, and nearly 250 dogs were pulled off the trail due to exhaustion, illness, or injury.
 Before the race even started, dogs were attacked and one was killed during training.